Andrew Albicy: International career

 Albicy played with the French national basketball team at each level of junior basketball.
 He appeared for the team at the 2006 FIBA Europe Under-16 Championship, U18 European Championship Men 2008 Division A, FIBA Under-19 World Championship 2009, and 2010 FIBA Europe Under-20 Championship.
 He was named tournament MVP for the gold-medal winning French team at the 2010 Under-20 tournament.

 He was called to the senior French team for the first time at the 2010 FIBA World Championship to replace fellow point guard Rodrigue Beaubois.
 At only twenty years of age, he was the youngest member of the French team at the tournament.

+Personal life

+Albicy's mother is from the French overseas department of Martinique.